iuliadmtru/Argus.jl/README.md

 ### AST comparison

-I implemented a rudimentary AST matching mechanism in `template_match!`.
+I implemented a rudimentary AST matching mechanism in `pattern_match!`.
 There are some existing pattern matching packages in Julia that I could have used, such as [Match.jl](https://github.com/JuliaServices/Match.jl/tree/cb25c8c686cbd94c46f05b91a6870dbba19e0acc) or [MLStyle.jl](https://github.com/thautwarm/MLStyle.jl).
 However,